A77AY/surface-modeling/README.md

-# surface-modeling
+# Surface modeling
-Parametric surface modeling and visualization
+Parametric surface modeling and visualization on canvas